 Internationally, these changes are even more dramatic.
 Already, Chinese is the most spoken language in the world.
-Given that China’s population is roughly 1.4 billion, this fact will become further solidified.
+Considering that China’s population is roughly 1.4 billion, this fact will become further solidified.

-Here’s the bottom line: whether English remains the international standard, America can’t survive being a monoglot nation.
+Here’s the bottom line: Whether English remains the international standard, America cannot survive as a monoglot nation.
 That’s where Rosetta Stone (NYSE:RST) comes in.
 As makers of language-education software, RST provides a critical solution to a growing need.

-RST has proven its worth in the markets, having jumped to a 35% lead.
+RST has proven its worth in the markets, having jumped 50% so far in 2019.
 Still, it will require some patience moving forward.
-The company incurred poor sales and earnings performances in the era of Google Translate.
+The company has had some poor sales and earnings performances in the era of Google Translate.

 However, learning languages isn’t about merely translating words, but the meaning behind the words.
 Foreign language is a vital art that computers can’t yet properly duplicate.
 If Rosetta Stone can sell that message, RST has the chance to consistently surprise.

-The last time I covered online car dealer Carvana (NYSE:CVNA) was as part of a gallery featuring up-and-coming publicly traded organizations.
+Once, I covered online car dealer Carvana (NYSE:CVNA) as part of a gallery featuring up-and-coming publicly traded organizations.
 I also mentioned that I was in the market for a new ride.
 I’m still searching, which has led me to some additional thoughts about CVNA stock.

-That of course is just my personal feelings on the matter, and is therefore anecdotal.
-But I’m not the only one that feels this way.
+That, of course, is just my personal feelings on the matter … but I’m not the only one who feels this way.
 According to Time.com contributor Ian Salisbury:

 “It’s long been a rite of passage — if one that’s universally bemoaned — sitting at a car dealer’s cluttered desk, dickering over the price of a new vehicle.

-Next year, millennials will be the most populace living generation in America.
+This year, more millennials will be in America than members of any other generation.
 If millennials buy cars, they will increasingly choose the online route.
 Sorry, shady used-car dealers, but CVNA is about to eat your lunch.

 Kline justifies this prideful attitude in that “Millennials are the most educated generation in history.
 We grew up in the midst of a digital era, and consequently, we’re the only generation that doesn’t have to adapt to new technologies.”

 Some of you might find this thinking process arrogant, and I would agree.
-However, don’t fight the tape: this is how the working environment works today.
+However, don’t fight the tape: This is how the working environment operates today.
 And this points to the reason why I’m long-term bullish on ShiftPixy (NASDAQ:PIXY), especially if the price is right.

 A few years ago, Goldman Sachs boldly stated that lithium is the new gasoline.
 Most insiders, though, would probably say that the vaunted financial firm is merely profiting from the obvious.
 Companies like Tesla (NASDAQ:TSLA) have long proven that lithium is indeed the next-gen fuel source.

 But try telling that to the markets.
-TSLA stock is barely in positive territory on a year-to-date basis, and that could change any day.
-The lone lithium-based exchange-traded fund Global X Lithium ETF (NYSEARCA:LIT) is down sharply this year.
-And fortunately, so too is domestic-lithium specialist Albemarle (NYSE:ALB).
+Tesla stock is down 33% so far in 2019, and the lone lithium-based exchange-traded fund, Global X Lithium ETF (NYSEARCA:LIT), is down sharply this past year.
+Fortunately, so too is domestic-lithium specialist Albemarle (NYSE:ALB).

-So what’s causing this current downfall?
+So what’s causing this prolonged downfall?
 While lithium demand is higher, so too is supply.
 Indeed, as the lithium price soared, more producers wanted in on the action.
-As a result, Argentina, Australia and Chile have ramped-up production to the point where supply greatly exceeds demand.
+As a result, Argentina, Australia and Chile have ramped up production to the point where supply greatly exceeds demand.
 From Economics 101, you know where that situation leads.